mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 Let’s divide [Genjokoan](shobogenjo#genjokoan) into eleven sections...

 (From 18:20 to 21:05, Katagiri Roshi divides the text into sections.
-These sections mostly line up with the paragraphs in the Thomas Clearly translation we have today (see [link](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm)), with some differences.)
+These sections mostly line up with the paragraphs in the Thomas Clearly translation we have today, with some differences.
+See [link](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm))

 (He has someone read the first section:)